Prof Raluca Radulescu

 - The Middle English Brut Chronicles and the Modern EditorRadulescu, R 2018, The Middle English Brut Chronicles and the Modern Editor. in M Connolly & R Radulescu (eds), Editing and Interpretation of Middle English Texts: Essays in Honour of William Marx.
 Texts & Transitions, no. 12, Brepols, Turnhout.

-- Spiritual MaloryRadulescu, R 2017, Spiritual Malory. in M Leitch & CJ Rushton (eds), New Companion to Malory.
+- Spiritual MaloryRadulescu, R 2019, Spiritual Malory. in M Leitch & CJ Rushton (eds), A New Companion to Malory.
 D.S.
 Brewer, Cambridge.

 - Sir Percyvell of GallesRadulescu, R 2017, Sir Percyvell of Galles: a Quest for Values. in L Tether & J McFadyen (eds), Handbook of Arthurian Romance: King Arthur's Court in Medieval European Literature.
 1st edn, De Gruyter, Berlin/Boston, pp. 389-402.